China's smog threatens health of global coal projects

 “The prospect of weaker demand growth and prices at near marginal production costs suggest that most thermal coal growth projects will struggle to earn a positive return for their owners,” Goldman Sachs said in a report.

-In Australia, about 40 out of 71 thermal coal mines surveyed by consultancy Wood Mackenzie had a cash cost of above $87 a metric ton, while many of the proposed projects require a coal price of $120 a metric ton to be viable, according to a report by Australia’s Centre of Policy Development.
+In Australia, about 40 out of 71 thermal coal mines surveyed by consultancy Wood Mackenzie had a cash cost of above $87 a tonne, while many of the proposed projects require a coal price of $120 a tonne to be viable, according to a report by Australia’s Centre of Policy Development.

 They could soon find themselves competing with Chinese coal, which is set to become more competitive as production costs fall.

-Beijing is mulling proposals to scrap a 10-percent coal export tariff, a move which could easily see shipments jump four-fold to the annual quota of 38 million metric tons as Chinese coal becomes more competitive.
+Beijing is mulling proposals to scrap a 10-percent coal export tariff, a move which could easily see shipments jump four-fold to the annual quota of 38 million tonnes as Chinese coal becomes more competitive.

-Plans by the railway ministry to double the volume of coal carried on dedicated railroads to 2.4 billion metric tons by 2015 will cut production costs, as will an ongoing mine consolidation.
+Plans by the railway ministry to double the volume of coal carried on dedicated railroads to 2.4 billion tonnes by 2015 will cut production costs, as will an ongoing mine consolidation.

-Railway tariffs cost about 0.15 yuan per metric ton for each kilometer, less than half the cost of around 0.35 yuan by truck, according to data from the China Coal Transport and Distribution Association.
+Railway tariffs cost about 0.15 yuan per tonne for each kilometre, less than half the cost of around 0.35 yuan by truck, according to data from the China Coal Transport and Distribution Association.

-More coal moving by rail will cut China’s average production cost for thermal coal in the next 2-3 years by $10-$15 a metric ton to $80-90, including value-added tax, according to brokerage CLSA.
+More coal moving by rail will cut China’s average production cost for thermal coal in the next 2-3 years by $10-$15 a tonne to $80-90, including value-added tax, according to brokerage CLSA.

 Power demand growth has fallen even further than economic growth as China has cut its energy use to about 0.7 times GDP growth, according to Reuters calculations based on data from the statistics bureau.
 That compares with an average multiplier of 1.1 times from 2005-2012